Charles Baillie (papal agent): Arrest and imprisonment

 Baillie joined the service of Mary, Queen of Scots in 1564, and became a clerk or secretary to John Lesley, Bishop of Ross, who acted as Mary's diplomat or agent when she was a prisoner in England.
 An Italian banker in London and agent of Pope Pius V, Roberto di Ridolfi, was arrested in London in December 1569, and his papers were examined and showed networks of finance and credit involving the Pope, John Lesley and others.
 Ridolfi was released, but English officials were now vigilant and suspicious of his contacts.

 In the spring of 1571, as Baillie was leaving Flanders with copies of a book by John Lesley in defence of Queen Mary, newly printed at the Liège press, Ridolfi entrusted him with letters in cipher for Lesley and Mary, and also for the Spanish ambassador Guerau de Espés, the Duke of Norfolk, and Lord Lumley.
 The letters outlined a plan for a Spanish landing on Mary's behalf in the eastern counties of England, sometimes known as the "enterprise".
-As soon as Baillie set foot on shore at Dover, he was arrested and taken to the Marshalsea.
+As soon as Baillie set foot on shore at Dover on 12 April, he was arrested and taken to the Marshalsea.
 The letters were, however, conveyed in secret by Lord Cobham to John Lesley, who, with the help of the Spanish ambassador, composed other letters of a less incriminating nature to be laid before William Cecil, Queen Elizabeth I's chief advisor.